lisajamhoury/mlmp5ktron/README_win.md

 [Kat Sullivan's Machine Learning Moving project](https://github.com/katsully/machines-learning-movement) ported to p5.js using Kinectron.

-These instructions are for Mac.
-If you're working on a PC, go to README_win.md for tips for Windows users.
+This document has tips for Windows users.
+Go to the README.md for instructions just for Mac.

 ## Let's Run It